haakco/deploying-laravel-app/Stage_1/README.md

     warn: false
 ```

-Next we need to get nginx configure and generate certificates.
+Next, we need to get Nginx to configure and generate certificates.

-This time round we are going to do it manually as it gives us more control over how ssl and nginx is configured.
+This time around, we will do it manually as it gives us more control over how SSL and Nginx are configured.

-We'll first make sure the directories needed exist and that we remove the default nginx site config.
+We'll first make sure the directories needed exist and that we remove the default Nginx site config.

 ```yaml
 - name: create letsencrypt directory